ucbrise/flor/README.md

     eval(net, testloader)
 ```
 As shown,
-we wrap both the nested training loop and main loop with `Flor.loop` so Flor can manage their state.
+we wrap both the nested training loop and main loop with `MTK.loop` so Flor can manage their state.
 Flor will use loop iteration boundaries to store selected checkpoints adaptively, and on replay time use those same checkpoints to resume training from the appropriate epoch.

 ### Logging API